Holiday inspiration currently loading...

 Day one – Begin your Outer Hebrides Holiday by Crossing the Sea to Barra

-A scenic train journey along part of the famous West Highland Line from Glasgow brings you to Oban, where you board the Cal Mac ferry for the lengthy sail across the Hebridean Sea to Castlebay on Barra.
+A scenic train journey along part of the famous West Highland Line from Glasgow brings you to Oban, where you board the Cal Mac ferry for the lengthy sail across the Sea of the Hebrides to Castlebay on Barra.
 Look out for whales and dolphins which sometimes accompany the journey.

 Upon arrival at Castlebay, a local driver-guide will meet you at the port and transfer you the short distance to your accommodation.